Presencehood healing art method

-Presencehood series is about being present with full intention in landscapes, and even more tuned at threatened sites.
+Presencehood method and the series here as one example, is about being present with full intention in landscapes, and even more tuned at threatened sites.
 The dialog between a fully being and observing in nature, create a third state if performed regularly - Presencehood.

-It is also an observation on culture-nature dialog, where intimate relationships are being created with the inner worlds of landscapes.
-It is a situation where we do not need the list of forms& shapes to feel a place, or any other information.
+It is also an observation on culture-nature dialog, where intimate relationships are being created with the inner worlds of landscapes/ body.
+It is a situation where we do not need the list of forms & shapes to feel a place, or any other information.

 Most of the photographs in the series, were photographed & danced in almost complete darkness, as a "wrong" underexposed photograph.
 Randomly, it happened when day kissed night, or what Leonardo Da Vinci described as the perfect light for observation, Sfumato.

-The result of Presencehood work, could take two turns;
+The result of this Presencehood work, could take two turns;

 - Recognizing the destructive force of humans and the understanding of the unsolvable situation, and create those photographs as an act of farewell from the loved ones, from the relative unspoiled Nature.
 Or -